Growth-Kinetics/diffmem_sample_memory/memories/people/mr_hyde.md

 *   **[Name]** Mr. Hyde | **[Key Roles]** Antagonist, Murderer, Fugitive | **[Key Traits]** Detestable, malevolent, violent, sneering, capable of "ape-like fury" and "insensate cruelty."
     ↳ **Physicality:** A small, pale, and dwarfish man, very plainly dressed.
 He gives an impression of deformity without any nameable malformation.
 Observers describe him as "down-right detestable" and "hardly human," suggesting something "troglodytic."
 Utterson perceives "Satan's signature" upon his face.
     ↳ **Emotional Signature:** Instantly inspires a deep-seated loathing, hatred, and fear in all observers.
 Even the dispassionate Mr. Enfield felt a desire to kill him, and Mr. Utterson experiences "disgust, loathing and fear."
-    ↳ **Communication Style:** Speaks with a "husky, whispering and somewhat broken voice."
+    ↳ **Communication Style:**
+    *   **Spoken:** Speaks with a "husky, whispering and somewhat broken voice."
 Can be coolly defiant ("That is my name.
 What do you want?") but also reacts with a "hissing intake of the breath" when startled and a "savage laugh" when angered.
 Can be accusatory, calling Utterson a liar.
+    *   **Written:** His supposed handwriting is an "odd, upright hand."
+A letter attributed to him reassures Jekyll of his safety and means of escape.
+However, this handwriting is discovered to be nearly identical to Dr. Jekyll's, suggesting forgery.
     ↳ **Thinking Pattern:** Primarily self-preserving, but prone to explosive, uncontrolled rage ("a great flame of anger") with no apparent provocation.
 Can lose his head in the aftermath of violence, making critical errors (leaving behind half of the murder weapon, burning a cheque book).
 /END 🌟 **Core Identity Mapping**